jamesmunns/postcard-rpc/book/src/comms-postcard-rpc.md

-    SleepEndpoint,  // This is the NAME of the Endpoint Sleep,          // This is the Request type SleepDone,      // This is the Response type "sleep",        // This is the "path" of the endpoint );
+    SleepEndpoint,  // This is the NAME of the Endpoint Sleep,          // This is the Request type SleepDone,      // This is the Response type "sleep"         // This is the "path" of the endpoint );